LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/phrase_1.rst.txt

 This non-terminal takes a grammar rule body and parses it using the implicit difference list of tokens.
-A common use is to wrap what otherwise would be a naked variable in a grammar rule body.
+A common use is to wrap what otherwise would be a :term:`naked meta-variable` in a grammar rule body.

 Modes and number of proofs
 --------------------------